streptomyces/advancedR/README.md

 # 6. What is the output of isTRUE(all.equal(m,n))?

-# 7. What is the magnitude of the difference between
-# m and n?

 # Refer to the documentation of all.equal() to find out
 # the default value of the tolerance argument.